 Guide to job hunting for international students

 Graduate schemes are typically offered by companies that are looking to recruit a number of graduates each year into a range of areas, such as finance, IT, human resources and marketing.
 A graduate scheme will usually last for between 18 months and two years.
-Applications for these schemes tend to open in September each year; some deadlines fall as early as November, while others remain open until March.
+Applications for these schemes tend to open in September each year; some closing dates fall as early as November, while others remain open until March.
 Early applications are always advised, though.
 If successful, you’ll usually start your scheme the summer after you graduate.

-- Browse the graduate schemes open for applications on TARGETjobs.
+- Browse the graduate schemes open for applications on targetjobs.

 If you’re not sure what you want to do after you graduate, our advice on what you could do with your degree will give you some starting points.
 You should also make the most of your university careers service and the guidance and information about potential careers that it can offer you.

 If you are studying in the UK under a student visa (previously called a Tier 4 (student) visa) and you’re looking for a job for after you graduate, you will likely need to apply to switch to a different type of visa.
 A graduate visa, which was put in place on 1 July 2021, is one option.
-This allows graduates to work and hunt for jobs for two years (three for PhD graduates) in the UK, regardless of skill level or starting salary.
+This allows graduates to hunt for jobs and work for two years (three for PhD graduates) in the UK, regardless of skill level or starting salary.
 To qualify, graduates must have completed an eligible course at a higher education provider in the UK.

 Most graduate employers design their own, individual recruitment processes to fit their priorities and the specific skills they’re looking for; however, they all tend to feature similar steps.
 You can expect to complete a combination of the following:

-- online application form: traditional forms involve filling out your personal details, educational history and work experience, answering questions such as ‘Why do you want to work for this company?’ and/or uploading a CV; strengths-based forms involve a simple application form followed by a series of video tests.
+- online application form : traditional forms involve filling out your personal details, educational history and work experience, answering questions such as ‘Why do you want to work for this company?’ and/or uploading a CV; strengths-based forms involve a simple application form followed by a series of video tests.

-- CV and covering letter: you could be asked for these as well as or instead of an online application form.
+- CV and covering letter : you could be asked for these as well as or instead of an online application form.

-- psychometric tests: this stage could involve an online personality quiz, a numerical, inductive or verbal reasoning test and/or a situational judgement test.
+- psychometric tests : this stage could involve an online personality quiz, a numerical, inductive or verbal reasoning test and/or a situational judgement test.
 Alternatively, especially if the employer is running a strengths-based process, you may undertake ‘immersive experience’ video tests, which give you a number of scenarios and ask how you’d respond.

-- games-based assessments: sometimes used instead of traditional ability and aptitude tests.
+- games-based assessments : sometimes used instead of traditional ability and aptitude tests.

-- technical interview: some roles, such as in engineering, may require a technical interview as part of the assessment centre or on a different day.
+- technical interview : some roles, such as in engineering, may require a technical interview as part of the assessment centre or on a different day.

-Smaller organisations tend to only use two of these stages – the initial application form or CV and covering letter, followed by an interview conducted either face to face or via a video platform – whereas larger organisations may well cover all of the stages outlined above.
+Smaller organisations tend to only use two of these stages – the initial application form or CV and covering letter, followed by an interview conducted either face to face or via a video platform – whereas larger organisations may well cover all (or most) of the stages outlined above.
 Your university careers service will be able to advise you on and help you practise for each step of the recruitment process.

-The UK graduate job market is highly competitive, even more so during the pandemic.
 As well as strong academic results and English language skills, graduate recruiters are looking for a range of skills and competencies, often including the following:

 - problem solving